my497/FeederCattle_ARER/README.md

 # FeederCattle_NYS
 This repository includes two parts about feeder cattle marketing.
 First, we estimate a price-dependent, risk-responsive input-demand model for feeder cattle based on feeder cattle auction prices at an upstate NY livestock exchange over the course of six years.
-The data encompass nearly 12,000 lots of feeder cattle over 54 auction dates.
+The data encompass 8,977 feeder cattle transactions over 54 auction dates.
 The pricing model considers a series of covariates including market conditions, seasonality, and lot and quality characteristics.
 Second, we apply forecasting from the pricing model to a seasonal delta profit model to inform producer decision making on optimal timing for feeder sales, conditional on information available as animals come off pasture and expected feeding costs for over-wintering.